Relativistic Wigner Function for Quantum Walks: Basic tools

 \subsection{Discrete distributions}

 In what follows, we will consider discrete Fourier transforms of quantities which do vanish at infinity.
 To give meaning to these Fourier transforms, one has to extend the theory of distributions to the discrete case.
-Consider for example the one-dimensional case with time- or space-discrete variable $n \in {\mathbb Z}$.
-We introduce as test functions the space of all functions $h$ of $n$ which admit a discrete Fourier transform ${\hat h}$ defined by
+For simplicity sakes, all ideas are now presented for functions and distributions of one single discrete variable $n\in {\mathbb Z}$, which plays to role of $j$ or $p$.
+The extension to two discrete variables used in the following sections is straightforward.